-If you plan on visiting Canada, when you get the check at the end of a meal or when you get your hotel bill at the end of your stay, the taxes may shock you, especially if you are an American.
+If you plan on visiting Canada, when you get the check at the end of a meal or when you get your hotel bill at the end of your stay, the taxes may shock you, especially if you're an American.

-There are three types of sales taxes that may apply to you, it all depends on where in Canada you are.
-There is the goods and services tax, provincial sales tax, and the harmonized sales tax.
-Learn a little about each one.
-Some provinces and territories may have one of these, and some may have a combination of these taxes.
+There are three types of sales taxes that may apply to you, depending on where in Canada you are: the goods and services tax (GST), provincial sales tax (PST_, and the harmonized sales tax (HST).
+Some provinces and territories may have one of these, and some may have a combination of these taxes, so it's a good idea to learn a little about each one to understand what you are paying for.

 Goods and Services Tax